 — Day of Silver.48/4835EE —

-The Samoldenh Academy Banquet Hall was looking grandiose.
+The Samoldenh Academy Banquet Hall looked grandiose.
 Silks on the floor, flowing tapestries on the walls, hundreds of servants around, incredible amounts of food and drink.
 The Conglomerate was not shy about spending for this affair.
 Two people were standing on the balcony overlooking the entire Banquet Hall.

 “They must really want our support, colleague.”
 An older gentleman in Magister robes smirks, confident and wry.
 He looks at the young woman beside him, also wearing Magister robes, shakes her hand and crosses his arms on his chest.